 Hemophilia B is a blood clotting disorder caused by a mutation of the Factor IX gene.
 It is rarer than hemophilia A and affected royal families in both Europe and Russia.
 It affects one in 25,000 men.
 Replacement of Factor IX through recombinant therapy allows individuals to lead relatively normal lives.

 The most common bleeding disorder, Von Willebrand affects about 1.25 million men and women worldwide, although it is estimated that as many as 3 million are undiagnosed.
 Common symptons include excessive menstrual bleeding and nosebleeds.
 There are several kinds of VWD and symptom severity varies.
 With proper treatment, individuals may live relatively normal lives.

 Antithrombin III is a protein that prevents blood clots from forming.
 It is caused by an abnormal gene that may lead to blood clots.
 Data on incidence is uncertain.

 Primary Immunodeficiency Disease (PID)

 PID is a genetic condition that prevents an individual's immune system from functioning properly.
 The World Health Organization (WHO) estimates that there may be as many as 150 PIDs.
 PID results a high susceptibility to infection and an inability to fight them with traditional antiobiotics.

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

-CIDP is a rate autoimmune disorder that affects the peripheral nervous system of both children and adults.
+CIDP is a rare autoimmune disorder that affects the peripheral nervous system of both children and adults.
 Nerves in the arms and legs may become weakened and lead to paralysis.
-It is sometimes referred to as Guillain-Barre Syndrome.

 Idiopathic Thrombocytpenic Purpura (ITP)